l00177540/Python/README.md

 ## Repo Description

-The cheatsheet created in the IAC module Report 3 for Git andf GitHub was found to be useful for this assignment, and is also included in the repo as GIT Cheatsheet.xlsx
+The cheatsheet created in the IAC module Report 3 for Git and GitHub was found to be useful for this assignment, and is also included in the repo as GIT Cheatsheet.xlsx

 The code was stored locally on the student’s OneDrive C:\Users\leooc\OneDrive - Atlantic TU\IAC Assignment 2\Python and then pushed up to this GitHub repo.